Accelerated Program Admission – Process and Standards

 Applicants to the RN to BSN program must meet the following admission criteria:

 - Hold an Associate’s Degree or Diploma in nursing from a regionally accredited college or an equivalent degree from an accredited institution outside of the United States.

 - Hold a current and active RN license in the United States.

 - Submit a copy of current nursing license.

 - Nursing courses with a clinical component may not be taken by a person: a) who has been denied licensure by the Board; b) whose license is currently suspended, surrendered or revoked in any U.S. jurisdiction; c) whose license/registration is currently suspended, surrendered or revoked in another state or country due to disciplinary action.

-- Currently working at least part time as a nurse.
+- Currently working at least part time in nursing while in nursing (NU) courses.

 - Registered nurse applicants must have an admission cumulative grade point average (GPA) of 3.0.
 Students with an admission cumulative GPA less than a 3.0 may be admitted to the university and conditionally admitted to the Nursing Major.
 In order to continue, all RN-BSN students must successfully complete NU 242 Concepts in Baccalaureate Nursing Education, earning a minimum grade of C. All students must achieve a minimum of C (C- does not count) in all nursing courses.